Amanda Levy, Chairperson

 Sarah Pidgeon (she/her/hers) is the K-12 Education Director at Solar One.
 Prior to joining Solar One, Sarah worked as an educator for several years at the Center for the Urban Environment in Brooklyn, where she taught classes in Urban Design and Ecology.
 Sarah is currently pursuing her MBA in nonprofit management and sustainability at Marlboro College in Vermont.
 When she is not busy teaching about all things sustainable, Sarah enjoys riding her bike, cooking, and drawing.

 Ray Pultinas (he/him) taught English at DeWitt Clinton High School in the Bronx for 25 years and served as the school’s Sustainability Coordinator.
-He continues to consult and work part-time gardening, permaculture farming, maintaining fruit trees, promoting zero waste,composting, administering student internships, fostering community partnerships, and designing curriculum.
-Ray is Founder and Director of James Baldwin Outdoor Learning Center a 501c3 nonprofit organization that strives for project based solutions at the juncture of food, environmental, and social justice.
+He continues to consult and work part-time gardening, permaculture farming, maintaining fruit trees, promoting zero waste, composting, administering student internships, fostering community partnerships, and designing curriculum.
+Ray is Founder and Director of James Baldwin Outdoor Learning Center (JBOLC) a 501c3 nonprofit organization that strives for project-based solutions at the juncture of food, environmental, and social justice.
 All JBOLC initiatives rely upon community engagement and utilize sustainable practices.
-He has been blogging jamesbaldwinoutdoorlearningcenter.blogspot.com since 2010 and has presented to both local and national audiences.
+He has been blogging at jamesbaldwinoutdoorlearningcenter.blogspot.com since 2010 and has presented to both local and national audiences.